nens/threedi-docs/source/h_schema_300.rst

 When will this development be finished?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- The definition of the new database schema (version 300) is final and can be downloaded `here <other/3Di database schema 219 to schema 300.xlsx>`

-As of June 2024, the expectation is that this development will be completed by the end of 2024.
+As of  2024, the expectation is that this development will be completed by the end of 2024.
 A definitive release date will be announced 2 months in advance.

 .. _db_300_scripts: